Our study participants are providing the most valuable information we have, but we never forget that each participant is a person.

 He completed his first two years of medical school at the Universidad Autonoma de Guadalajara; where he acquired a solid foundation in clinical medicine and fluency in Spanish.
 He continued his education in Puerto Rico, and ultimately obtained his Medical Degree from Ponce School of Medicine.

 After medical school, Dr. Sabet returned to the United States for continued training in Phoenix, Arizona.
-There he completed a dual residency in Internal Medicine and Pediatrics at Maricopa Medical Center, Phoenix Children’s Hospital, and the Mayo Clinic.
-He went on to become Chief Resident in Internal Medicine at Maricopa Medical Center during which he obtained his board certifications in both Internal Medicine and Pediatrics.
+There he completed a dual residency in Internal Medicine and Pediatrics from Maricopa Medical Center in affiliation with Phoenix Children’s Hospital.
+He went on to become Chief Resident in Internal Medicine at Maricopa Medical Center and soon thereafter obtained his board certifications in both Internal Medicine and Pediatrics.

 While participation in a clinical study is voluntary, you may be paid for your time and travel.
 Compensation is based on the length of the study, the number of overnight stays in our clinic and the number of out-patient visits you attend.
 You may also be compensated for some procedures depending upon the study.
 All payments we make for study participation have been approved by an Independent Review Board (IRB).
 The method and frequency of payment will be described in detail in the Informed Consent Form (ICF).